 - 2.3 Since the first half of the twentieth century the Church of England has operated a system whereby its theological colleges are formally recognised by the House of Bishops.
 Only a recognised institution may train ministerial students, offer approved training pathways, and receive national church funding to do so.
 A condition of recognition is Periodic External Review (PER) of the institution to ensure good standards in ministerial training. - 2.4 The PER process described in Sections 4-7 operates alongside TEIs' Annual Self Evaluation (Section 3) as an external quality assurance check on institutions' aims and priorities in the light of national standards and expectations. - 2.5 As paragraph 2.8 notes, the Methodist Church partners with the Church of England in its approach to QA.
 The sponsoring church denominations' expectations of their ministers are set out at Appendices B-C of this handbook; and those are the standards that underpin QA for TEIs of each denomination.
-The Church of England's current formation criteria were approved by the House of Bishops in December 2014 and remain in force for QA in 2021-22.
-They will then be revised to tie in with the church's new 'Qualities' framework for the discernment of ministry candidates.
+The Church of England's formation qualities frameworks for ordained and licensed lay ministries (Appendix B) were revised via church-wide consultation during 2020-21 and are now in force.